penn-repl/apply/_pages/plclub+.md

 implicit up to this point.
 The Curry-Howard correspondence relates programming and proving in a deep way, while induction principles let us prove things about inductive data like lists and trees.

+## Types and Programming Languages

+A weekly lecture introduces students to type theory and programming languages, based on material from Benjamin Pierce's [Types and Programming Languages](https://www.cis.upenn.edu/~bcpierce/tapl/).
+Students will learn about various lambda calculi and how to prove properties about them.
+Below are a sample of covered topics.

+- **Untyped lambda calculus.** The untyped lambda calculus is a "simple" programming language.
+It's a programming language with only a handful of moving parts.
+Despite this simplicity it's incredibly expressive, it's a Turing-complete programming language.
+In this section we explore how to formally define a lambda calculus, and how to represent various programs.
+- **Simply typed lambda calculus.** The simply typed lambda calculus introduces types to the lambda calculus.
+With simple types, we've made a dramatic shift from the untyped lambda calculus.
+We lose some expressive power but we can now statically determine properties of programs, without running them.
+In this section we explore how to define a type system and how to prove that it's "correct."
+- **Polymorphically typed lambda calculus.** The polymorphic lambda calculus introduces stronger types to the lambda calculus.
+This helps it recover some of the expressive power lost by simple types while also showcasing how types can statically enforce strong properties of programs like parametricity.
+In this section we explore how to introduce polymorphism into a lambda calculus and how to prove that it's "correct."
+- **Strong normalization.** So far the course has defined correctness of a type system in terms of type safety: well typed programs can always take a step of computation.
+We now introduce a stronger notion of correctness called strong normalization: well typed programs always terminate.
+In this section we explore how to prove strong normalization with logical relations.

 ## Reading Club